-Moreover, the service contracts awarded by the United States to Quantell and Intaset, as well as the McNamara-O'Hara Service Contract Act (SCA), required Quantell and Intaset to provide bona-fide health and welfare benefits to the service contract employees of Quantell and Intaset hired to do the work for the federal government.
-From 2008 to at least 2012, however, the Tuckers stopped contributing the SCA funds to any bona-fide health and welfare plan.
-Instead, the Tuckers lied to employees of Quantell and Intaset, and to multiple federal agencies, regarding the compliance of Quantell and Intaset with the SCA, so that the Tuckers and their co-conspirators, including Jonathan Mickle, could divert at least \$1.6 million in SCA monies paid by the government to Quantell and Intaset under service contracts for their own personal benefit.
+In a related fraud, the Tuckers lied to employees of Quantell and Intaset, to FCE and to multiple federal agencies, regarding the compliance of Quantell and Intaset with the SCA, so that the Tuckers and their co-conspirators could divert more than \$1 million in SCA monies paid by the government to Quantell and Intaset under service contracts for their own personal benefit.
 The Tuckers and their co-conspirators used shell companies and companies that they were associated with to conceal the diversion of SCA funds to them.
-The Tuckers falsely told employees that they would be receiving health and welfare benefits, when they knew in fact that the money was being diverted to buy luxury vehicles, make improvements on the Tuckers' residences.
+The Tuckers falsely told employees that they would be receiving health and welfare benefits, when they knew in fact that the money was being diverted to buy luxury vehicles, and make improvements on the Tuckers' residences.

-The Tuckers admit that as a result of the fraud involving employee benefits, more than \$1.6 million of the SCA funds were fraudulently diverted for the co-conspirators' benefit from at least 350 individual employees.
+As a result of the fraud involving employee benefits, more than \$1.6 million of the SCA funds was fraudulently diverted for the co-conspirators' benefit from at least 350 individual employees.